HomeLatest NewsGovTechMinistry of Ayush to showcase digital health push at Republic Day Parade

 Advertisement

-The tableau will also feature Ayush-linked digital focused on yoga, wellness assessment and preventive care, signalling an effort to use mobile and online platforms to increase participation and awareness among citizens.
+The tableau will also feature Ayush-linked digital applications focused on yoga, wellness assessment and preventive care, signalling an effort to use mobile and online platforms to increase participation and awareness among citizens.

 Prataprao Jadhav, Minister of State (Independent Charge) for Ayush, said the integration of traditional medicine with technology was aimed at strengthening preventive and community-based healthcare while supporting the goal of Aatmanirbhar Bharat.